 Commandos in every major city should be ready like a rapid action force, programmed to leave in their vehicles in specified time like fire service units.
 Commando security for politicians should be scaled down, based on need, and not to be displayed as status symbols.

-Most of this is doable provided there is a will.
+d there is a will.
 Success in combating Terror will largely revolve around minimising Error.
 Error can lead to Terror.
 It's time we stopped blaming politicians and be better citizens.
 Fight corruption, inefficiency, and the Fight against Terror becomes easier.
 We can't be corrupt and dishonest in whatever we do, but expect the rest of the world to be honest, efficient and pure.
 All those who appear on television channels and make big statements about the need to be honest and efficient against terror, must eschew dishonesty, fear and corruption from their lives.

 In The News